adjust/unity_sdk/README.md

 <a id="app-token">Replace `{YourAppToken}` with your actual App Token.
 You can find in your [dashboard].

-<a id="environment">Depending on whether or not you build your app for testing or for production you must change `Environment` with one of these values:
+<a id="environment">Depending on whether you are building your app for testing or for production, you must change `Environment` to one of these values:

 ```
     'Sandbox'
     'Production'
 ```

-**Important:** This value should be set to `Sandbox` if and only if you or someone else is testing your app.
+**Important:** This value should be set to `Sandbox` if, and only if, you or someone else is testing your app.
 Make sure to set the environment to `Production` just before you publish the app.
 Set it back to `Sandbox` when you start testing it again.

 We use this environment to distinguish between real traffic and artificial traffic from test devices.
 It is very important that you keep this value meaningful at all times!
 Especially if you are tracking revenue.

-<a id="start-manually">If you don't want to start the adjust SDK at the `Awake` event of the app, untick the box `Start Manually`.
-Call the method `Adjust.start` with the `AdjustConfig` object as a parameter to start the adjust SDK instead.
+<a id="start-manually">If you don't want to start the Adjust SDK at the `Awake` event of the app, untick the box `Start Manually`.
+Call the method `Adjust.start` with the `AdjustConfig` object as a parameter to start the Adjust SDK instead.

 For an example of scene with of a button menu with these options and others, open the example scene located at `Assets/Adjust/ExampleGUI/ExampleGUI.unity`.
 The source for this scene is located at `Assets/Adjust/ExampleGUI/ExampleGUI.cs`.